1974–75 United States network television schedule (daytime)

-The 1974–75 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1974 to August 1975.
+The following is the 1974–75 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1974 to August 1975.

 Talk shows are highlighted in yellow, local programming is white, reruns of older programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold, children's programs are light purple and sports programs are light blue.
 New series are highlighted in bold.

+In an effort to strengthen ratings, NBC cancelled its Emmy Award-winning talk show Dinah's Place, hosted by Dinah Shore.
+In the 1974–75 season, the series was replaced by the game show Name That Tune, which had been dropped in 1954.
+The move came as daytime game shows such as Hollywood Squares grew in popularity, overshadowing daytime soap operas.

 PBS, the Public Broadcasting Service, was in operation, but the schedule was set by each local station.